MicrosoftDocs/architecture-center/docs/guide/networking/private-link-vwan-dns-single-region-workload-content.md

 ### Adding spoke networks

-When adding spoke networks, configure them as follows to ensure they propagate to the Default route table in its regional hub, and both internet and private traffic are secured by Azure Firewall.
+When adding spoke networks, configure them as follows to ensure they are associated to the Default route table in its regional hub, and both internet and private traffic are secured by Azure Firewall.

 - When adding a spoke virtual network connections to the virtual hub, configure default routing by applying the following settings: